hapticssymposium-org/hs2026/site/content/program/ccc1.md

 ---
-title: "CCC| Frontiers of Softness in Science and Engineering"
+title: "CCC | Frontiers of Softness in Science and Engineering"
 description: "In summary, the aim of this CCC is deepening understanding of softness perception and widening engineering applications, as well as sharing unsolved problems related to these fields. ..."
 weight: 2
-draft: true
 ---
-# Cross-Cutting Challenge| Frontiers of Softness in Science and Engineering
+# Cross-Cutting Challenge | Frontiers of Softness in Science and Engineering
 Sunday, April 7, 9:00 a.m. - 12:30 p.m.

 ## Organizers

 {{<organizerFlex>}}
   {{<cccOrganizer imFile="/img/hs2024_CCC-Okamoto.jpg" imWidth="100%" name="Shogo Okamoto" affiliation="Tokyo Metropolitan University">}}
-  {{<cccOrganizer imFile="/img/hs2024_CCC-Gerling.jpg" imWidth="100%" name="Gregory J. Gerling" affiliation="The University of Virginia">}}
+  {{<cccOrganizer imFile="/img/hs2024_CCC-Gerling.jpg" imWidth="100%" name="Gregory J. Gerling" affiliation="University of Virginia">}}
 {{</organizerFlex>}}
 {{<simpleLineBreak>}}